bryanoliverh/CodePractice-Golang/README.md

 # List of some of my results of my weekly exercise from LeetCode, HackerRank, and other challenges!

+Please do feel free to ask questions or any inquiries about the code or the logic behind the code through creating issues in this repo or by email.

 1. [compress.go](https://github.com/bryanoliverh/CodePractice-Golang/blob/main/compress.go)

  - Time Complexity: O(n)